-VOH Malawi opened in January 2006, and our newest Center located in Kauma opened in September 2019.
-We care for over 275 children and employ over 20 Malawians.
-Our Center is located in Kauma.
+VOH Malawi opened in January 2006, and our newest centre located in Kauma opened in September 2019.
+We care for over 350 children and employ over 30 Malawians.
+Our centre is located in Kauma.

 Kauma is a high-density, low-income community of approximately 50,000 people located less than 5 km from the city centre in Lilongwe, Malawi.
 Many families in Kauma survive on less than $2 per day, and three out of every four people are unemployed.